scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 Different geophysical methods
 use different kinds of observations.
 Electromagnetic (EM) methods
-use electromagnetic waves and difusion.
+use electromagnetic waves and diffusion.
 Gravity and magnetics
 use potential fields.
 Seismics and seismology
 use elastic waves
 from active (man-made)
 and passive (earthquakes) sources.

-The seismic method is among the most widely stydied due to the high industry demmand.
+The seismic method is among the most widely studied due to the high industry demand.
 Thus,
 a range of well established open-source softwares have been developed for seismic processing.